mojombo/sf-vegetarian-restaurants/README.md

 * Greens
 * Millennium - Vegan.
 Fantastic use of fungi
 * Restaurant Gary Danko (if you ask for it beforehand, they have an amazing vegetarian prix fixe menu)
+* Slanted Door ( The Lemongrass Tofu is so good that it was all I ordered there for years. )

 Bars
 ----